rlex/ansible-role-k3s/README.md

   * Proper configuration for containerd
   * Automatic selinux policy installer
   * Maybe some basic management of k8s resources (ie creating gvisor RuntimeClass if gvisor is enabled)
-  * Downloading and patching kubeconfig to local machine